replicatedhq/replicated-docs/docs/intro-replicated.md

 Applications distributed with Replicated can be installed using any method, including the Helm CLI for Helm charts or any proprietary installation method already used by the ISV.

-Replicated also offers the Replicated KOTS installer, which is a kubectl plugin that provides highly successful installs of Helm charts and Kubernetes applications into customer-controlled environments, including air gap (offline) environments.

-The UI-based installation experience available through the KOTS admin console can make installation easier for customers that are less sophisticated with Kubernetes or Helm.
+Replicated also offers the Replicated KOTS installer, which is a kubectl plugin that provides highly successful installs of Helm charts and Kubernetes applications into customer-controlled environments, including air gap environments.
+The UI-based installation experience available through the KOTS admin console can also make installation easier for customers that are less experienced with Kubernetes or Helm.

-For more information, see [About KOTS and kURL](intro-kots).
+For more information, see the [KOTS documentation](intro-kots).

 ### Report